service-bot/servicebot-docs/docs/install.md

 ##Steps

-1. Ensure docker, docker-compose, and git are installed
+1. Install docker if not installed already

+    ``sudo wget -qO- https://get.docker.com/ | sh``

+2. Install docker-compose

+    ``sudo curl -o /usr/local/bin/docker-compose -L "https://github.com/docker/compose/releases/download/1.11.2/docker-compose-$(uname -s)-$(uname -m)"``

-2. Do a git clone of the deployment
+3. Do a git clone of the deployment

     ``git clone  good repo``

+4. Add SMTP email settings to the docker-compose if mail notifications are desired

-3. create the app with docker-compose
+5. create the app with docker-compose

     ``docker-compose up -d``

-4. Access the server with web browser, by default on port 80
+6. Access the server with web browser, by default on port 80

-5. Enter setup information, if SSL is not setup yet then make sure stripe keys are on test mode
+7. Enter setup information, if SSL is not setup yet then make sure stripe keys are on test mode

-6. Your ServiceBot should be ready to go!
+8. Your ServiceBot should be ready to go!